← Back to Blog

 Doable, but it's easily a day of engineering work, and the results still depend on users not having opted out of cookies.

-What Indie Hackers Actually Need From Analytics
+What Do Indie Hackers Actually Need From Analytics?

 Stripping it down, here's what most indie hackers want to know: